sme777/classify/README.md

 * Helped w/ Matmul testing
 * ReadMatrix
 * Classify

-we both also extensively helped each other with debugging throughout, and testing/sanity checks.
+We both also extensively helped each other with debugging throughout, and testing/sanity checks.